Consumer Use Tax for Businesses

 The use tax applies to the use, consumption, or storage of tangible personal property in Virginia when the Virginia sales or use tax was not paid at the time of purchase.
 The use tax is computed on the cost price of the property, which is the total amount for which the property was purchased, including any services that are a part of the purchase, valued in money or otherwise, and includes any amount for which credit is given the purchaser or lessee by the seller.

-This return is due by the 20th day of the following month after the close of the reporting period.
-Returns are not required to be filed for periods in which no use tax is due.
+Business consumer's use tax is due by the 20th of the following month after the close of the reporting period.
+You do not need to file a return for periods in which no use tax is due.

 Vending Machine Sales Tax